Super Bowl LVII: How to watch Chiefs vs Eagles free on Apple TV, iPhone, or any device

 Free with YouTube TV, DirecTV Stream, fuboTV

 If you have a streaming provider with live TV you can of course watch the Super Bowl on Fox or Fox Sports.
-However, you can also get a free trial if you don’t have a plan already:
+However, you can also get an instant free trial if you don’t have a plan already:

 Apple Music halftime show